rdkcmf/rdk-aamp/README.txt

 iframe-default-bitrate-4k=<X> specify bitrate threshold for selection of iframe track in 4K assets( less than or equal to X ).
 Disabled in default configuration. curl-stall-timeout=<X> specify the value in seconds for a CURL download to be deemed as stalled after download freezes, 0 to disable.
 Disabled by default curl-download-start-timeout=<X> specify the value in seconds for after which a CURL download is aborted if no data is received after connect, 0 to disable.
-Disabled by default playready-output-protection=1  enable HDCP output protection for DASH-PlayReady playback.
-By default playready-output-protection is disabled. max-playlist-cache=<X> Max Size of Cache to store the VOD Manifest/playlist .
-Size in KBytes sslverifypeer=<X>	X = 1 to enable TLS certificate verification, X = 0 to disable peer verification. subtitle-language=<X> ISO 639-1 code of preferred subtitle language enable_videoend_event=<X>	Enable/Disable Video End event generation; default is 1 (enabled) dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
+Disabled by default max-playlist-cache=<X> Max Size of Cache to store the VOD Manifest/playlist .
+Size in KBytes sslverifypeer=<X>	X = 1 to enable TLS certificate verification, X = 0 to disable peer verification. subtitle-language=<X> ISO 639-1 code of preferred subtitle language dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
 Expected value range is 2 to 30 will default to 2 if out of range value is given enable_setvideorectangle=0       Disable AAMP to set rectangle property to sink.
 Default is true(enabled). discontinuity-timeout=<X>  Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000 aamp-abr-threshold-size=<X> Specify aamp abr threshold fragment size.
-Default value is 25000 harvest-path=<X> Specify the path where fragments has to be harvested,check folder permissions specifying the path harvest-config=<X> Specify the value to indicate the type of file to be harvested.
+Default value is 25000 harvest-config=<X> Specify the value to indicate the type of file to be harvested.
 It is bitmasking technique, enable more file type by setting more bits
     By default aamp will dump all the type of data, set 0 for desabling harvest 0x00000001 (1)      - Enable Harvest Video fragments - set 1st bit